maxjacobson/layabout/README.md

 * I set up a `get` to allow *anything* to be typed in, and it'll just check if there's a view. and if not, it'll give a 404 error.
 I'm wondering if this is how I'll do certain actions... pass arguments in the URL
 * nightime, I did implement that... now the buttons work but require a refresh for every action.
 I'm kind of just pleased that it works... it's kinda feature complete, just in a shitty, inefficient way.
 * 2013-01-05, I have been udpating on the twitter more than here.
+* 2013-02-19, deleted the whole thing and am starting over.
+Kind of.
+Will bring most of it back in.
+But I just want to be clean about it.
+* 2013-02-20, I made a ton of progress.
+Implemented move-to-folder and re-implemented all of the other button actions.
+Still have to re-do infinite-scrolling and video embedding, but excited to re-think my approach :)